MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hash_manyfunction.md

 ## Returns

-The `hash()` function is applied on all the given scalars, and then the hashes are combined into a single result, which is returned.
+The `hash()` function is applied to each of the specified scalars.
+The resulting hashes are combined into a single hash and returned.

 > [!WARNING]
+> The function uses the *xxhash64* algorithm to calculate the hash for each scalar, but this may change.
+We therefore only recommend using this function within a single query where all invocations of the function will use the same algorithm.
+>
-> The algorithm used to calculate the hash for the given scalars is xxhash64.
-This algorithm might change in the future, and the only guarantee is that within a single query all invocations of this method use the same algorithm.
-Consequently, you are advised not to store the results of `hash_many()` in a table.
-If persisting hash values is required, use [hash_sha256()](./sha256hashfunction.md), [hash_sha1()](./sha1-hash-function.md) or [hash_md5()](./md5hashfunction.md) instead, and combine the hashes into a single hash by using some bitwise operations.
-Note that these functions are more complex to calculate than `hash()`).
+> If you need to persist a combined hash, we recommend using [hash_sha256()](sha256hashfunction.md), [hash_sha1()](sha1-hash-function.md), or [hash_md5()](md5hashfunction.md) and combining the hashes into a single hash with a [bitwise operator](binoperators.md).
+Note that these functions are more complex to calculate than `hash()`.

 ## Examples